A bottom-up approach to the strong CP problem: Introduction

 Popular solutions to this problem are besides the possibility of having one massless quark (typically the \(u\)-quark but the same holds for a massless \(d\)-quark), the introduction of at least one new symmetry (like an axial \(\U(1)\) or Peccei--Quinn \cite{Peccei:1977hh} symmetry) that gets spontaneously (or softly~\cite{Mohapatra:1982ib, Mohapatra:1983xw}) broken and comprises a light pseudo Nambu--Goldstone boson, the axion~\cite{Weinberg:1977ma, Wilczek:1977pj}.\footnote{Axions and axion-like particles (ALPs) have a very rich phenomenology, summarized \eg in~\cite{Kuster:2008zz}, with an ongoing experimental effort to detect them (as the ALPS experiment at DESY~\cite{Ehret:2007cm, Ehret:2010mh} and future facilities like ALPS-II or SHiP at CERN~\cite{Alekhin:2015byh}).} A third way to compass the problem is via mechanisms worked out by Nelson~\cite{Nelson:1983zb} and Barr~\cite{Barr:1984qx, Barr:1984fh}, for a recent review see~\cite{Dine:2015jga}.
-The principal requirement for this mechanism is a vanishing \(\arg\det\big(\Mat{M}_q\big)\) and a way to spontaneously break \CP{} in the context of Grand Unified Theories, alternatively spontaneously~\cite{Barr:1991qx} or softly broken parity~\cite{Babu:1989rb} (or a combination of all of them~\cite{Kuchimanchi:2010xs, Kuchimanchi:2012xb}).
+The main requirement for this mechanism is a vanishing \(\arg\det\big(\Mat{M}_q\big)\) and a way to spontaneously break \CP{} in the context of Grand Unified Theories, alternatively spontaneously~\cite{Barr:1991qx} or softly broken parity~\cite{Babu:1989rb} (or a combination of all of them~\cite{Kuchimanchi:2010xs, Kuchimanchi:2012xb}).
+This proposal is noteworthy in the sense that it provides a solution to the strong \CP{} problem with no low energy consequence; unlike the axion and $m_u=0$ solutions~\cite{Dine:2015jga}.
+It was also shown in a certain kind of toy model that explicit soft \CP-violation in the Higgs potential with two complex scalars leads spontaneously to an explicit \CP-violating effect in the quarks mass matrices and still keeps \(\det \left( \Mat{M}_\uq \Mat{M}_\dq \right)\) real at the tree-level~\cite{Georgi:1978xz}.
+In this spirit, the study of the SM structure as an effective theory is sufficient to circumvent the original problem as one is left with the open question about the origin of the Yukawa interactions.
 Another approach with spontaneous CPV is the one involving discrete flavor symmetries~\cite{Antusch:2013rla}.
-For last, generalized P-invariance in left-right symmetric theories can also provide valuable methods on computing approximately $\bar{\theta}$ through the corresponding right-handed quark mixing matrix~\cite{Maiezza:2014ala,Senjanovic:2014pva,Senjanovic:2015yea}.
+For last, generalized $P$-invariance in left-right symmetric theories can also provide valuable methods on computing approximately $\bar{\theta}$ through the corresponding right-handed quark mixing matrix~\cite{Maiezza:2014ala,Senjanovic:2014pva,Senjanovic:2015yea}, while supersymmetry helps to protect \(\bar\theta = 0\)~\cite{Barr:1996wx, Hiller:2001qg}.